-These are the millipedes (see the tropical millipede below), there are over 10,000 described species (62 species in Britain, 250 in France, 160 in Germany, 45 in Holland, 39 in Denmark), and perhaps as many as 70,000 undescribed.
+These are the millipedes (see the tropical millipede below), there are over 13,000 described species (62 species in Britain, 250 in France, 160 in Germany, 45 in Holland, 39 in Denmark), and perhaps as many as 70,000 undescribed.
 In the U. K. there can be 100 - 400 individuals in a m2 of grass and forest soil, and they play a significant role in the decomposition of the litter layer in soils, especially of forest soils.
 All are terrestrial.
-They can reach 28 cm in length (during the Carboniferous when oxygen levels were over 30% there were millipedes 100 cm long), and have fairly cylindrical bodies of between 25 and 100 segments.
+They can reach 28 cm in length (during the Carboniferous when oxygen levels were over 30% there were huge millipedes.
+Recently (2021) in the north eat of England one has been found in rocks from 326 MYA that is 250 cm long and weighing around 50 kg), and have fairly cylindrical bodies of between 25 and 100 segments.
 The antennae are short, the mandibles are strong, and they have 1 pair of maxillae fused together to form a lower lip.
 The body of millipedes is often specialized to enable the animal to roll into a ball (see the pill millipede below) or coil (see the tropical millipede below.
 They usually coil up when disturbed.

 Not all millipedes have eyes, those that do usually have two groups of simple eyes (ocelli), again the number of ocelli that go to make up each eye increase with each moult until the full number for that species is reached.
 The ocelli in a mature millipede form a triangle.

 Millipede larvae have only one pair of legs to each segment, and fewer segments than the adult form, see above.
 Usually they hatch with 4 fully developed segments and 3 pairs of legs between them.
 Behind this there are 1 - 3 other segments, then the final segment.
 At every moult the animal gains more legs as the number of leg-bearing body segments increases until it has the full compliment for that species.